department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: Selecting types, inscriptions, and emblems
+title: Selecting a memorial item, inscription, and emblem
-display_title: Selecting types, inscriptions, and emblems
+display_title: Selecting a memorial item, inscription, and emblem
 description: Learn what different types of memorial items look like.
-Find out how to select different inscriptions and emblems.
+Find out how to select an inscription and emblem.
 order: 6
 relatedlinks:
   - heading: Other helpful information